diannedejesus/update_contacts/readme.md

 The client will see the times/dates available for the specified appointment and the details for the appointment.
 When a date is selected they will need to confirm the selection.
 Once the selection is confirmed the user will recieve an email and the date will be added to the user's calendar.
 The client will also recieve an email.

 #### Client Interfase Data & Functionality
 A set of buttons will allow the client to choose a sinlge time slot.
+An option for emailing user if no dates fit the clients schedule.
 Once it is confirmed then two emails will be sent.
 - one to client
 - one to the user